standout/working_at_standout_frontend/README.md

 ## TIME ESTIMATE
  * To complete this project it takes around 15 - 20 hours of work, mainly on the design to give a good user experience

+## LIVE ACCESS
+ * The project is hosted at : https://kushtrim-getting-started.herokuapp.com/#/